justedilyte/Mobile_Survey/README.md

 The design was intended to be made as simple as possible, so that the user could concentrate on the survey's questions instead of the distracting details of the design.

-The Design is responsive and can adapt to any screen size, including mobile phones and tablets.
+Design is responsive and can adapt to any screen size, including mobile phones and tablets.

 ### Colors